amanat-mahmud/sales_adhoc_analysis/README.md

 1. Data Loading and Transformations.
 2. Power Query and DAX.
 3. Data modeling.
-4. Conditional and clalculated column.
+4. Conditional and calculated column.
 5. KPI Development.
 6. Data visualization.
 7. Dynamically switch metrics and title in visuals.